VC Zenit-Kazan: Notable players

-Notable, former or current players of club, who are medalist of intercontinental tournaments in national teams or clubs.
+Notable, former or current players of the club, who are medalists of intercontinental tournaments in national teams or clubs.

 Stadium

-Kazan Volleyball Centre is a modern complex with a total area of 13 thousand square meters.
+Kazan Volleyball Centre is a modern complex with a total area of 13,000 square meters.
 The capacity of the main arena is 5,000 spectators, the small one 700.
 They have all the necessary support facilities and well-equipped gyms.
 The arena is located at Midhat Bulatov Street.

 Kit manufacturer

 The table below shows the history of kit providers for the Zenit-Kazan team.

 Sponsorship

 Primary sponsors include: main sponsors like Gazprom.
 Other sponsors: Ministry of Internal Affairs, Adidas, TNT, Blimp, Gazeta.ru, TFB Bank and Championat.com.